Allenspark, Colorado

-Allenspark is an unincorporated town, a post office, and a census-designated place (CDP) located in and governed by Boulder County, Colorado, United States.
+Allenspark is an unincorporated community, a post office, and a census-designated place (CDP) located in and governed by Boulder County, Colorado, United States.
 The CDP is a part of the Boulder, CO Metropolitan Statistical Area.
 The Allenspark post office has the ZIP code 80510.
-At the United States Census 2010, the population of the Allenspark CDP was 528, while the population of the 80510 ZIP Code Tabulation Area was 420.
+At the 2020 United States census, the population of the Allenspark CDP was 568.

 History

 Allenspark is a park in the geographical sense—it is a high meadow surrounded by mountains.
 While it was first visited by Native Americans and later by trappers, Allen's Park—now spelled Allenspark—got its name from a miner who built the first cabin in the area.

 During the Colorado Gold Rush of 1859, Allenspark's namesake, Alonzo Nelson Allen, left his family in Columbus, Wisconsin, to seek his fortune in the Kansas/Nebraska Territories that became Colorado.
 He settled on the St. Vrain River, south of the current city of Longmont, Colorado.

 Allen prospected and ran cattle in Allenspark and built a cabin there in 1864.
 The cabin burned down in 1894, the year Allen died.

 The village of Allenspark is situated on part of the original George Mack homestead, site of Crystal Springs, an excellent water source.
 After Mack's homestead patent was granted on January 7, 1895, Mack sold some of the land to the Allens Park Land and Townsite Co. on May 9, 1896.
 The land company filed a plat for the village on May 23, 1896, and began selling small building lots.
+The Allenspark, Colorado, post office opened on August 18, 1896.

 In Weaving Mountain Memories, Lorna Knowlton writes, "George Pheifer, a prominent early settler who came into Allenspark over the Stone Mountain Road from Lyons in 1896, said Allen never homesteaded his land but merely squatted on it in 1864.
 Pheifer said, 'All Alonzo Allen ever did for Allenspark was to give it a name.'"

 In the late 1890s, most residents of the Allenspark area were farmers or ranchers, but by the early 1900s there was a resurgence in gold fever.
 The Clara Belle Mining and Reduction Co. attracted investors from as far away as Omaha, Nebraska, for what turned out to be a folly.
 Meanwhile, tourism was booming, and farmers and miners alike found a better income catering to tourists during the summer months.
 The first post office application was filed on May 29, 1896, by C.K.
 Hirshfeld.